MicrosoftDocs/winrt-api/windows.networking.connectivity/connectionprofilefilter.md

 ## -description
 The [ConnectionProfileFilter](connectionprofilefilter.md) class defines a set of properties that are used to improve the relevance of [FindConnectionProfilesAsync](networkinformation_findconnectionprofilesasync.md) results.

-If at least one property is not specified, it is considered a "no-op" and will not be used as for filtering.
+At least one property must be specified, otherwise the object is not used as for filtering.

 ## -remarks